 The practical application and effectiveness of these whistleblowing guidelines will be evaluated at the end of a period of three years following their adoption.
-In light of the results of this evaluation, these guidelines may be revised as appropriate.
+In light of the results of this evaluation, these guidelines may be revised as appropriate, upon the Commission's agreement in accordance with provisions of Article 110(2) of the Staff Regulations.